 - Developing a defensive mindset for carrying and using a pistol for personal protection

-- Using your pistol sights for fast and effective results
+- Using your pistol sights for fast and effective results at varying distances

 - Fixing the pistol if it malfunctions during an attack